 The California Association of Highway Patrolmen (CAHP) is the labor organization that represents CHP officers.
 One of its most important functions is to represent members in collective bargaining for the Memorandum of Understanding.
-The negotiations team, headed by CAHP’s CEO Jon Hamm, negotiates with the state of California’s Department of Personnel Administration for wages, hours and other conditions of employment.
+The negotiations team, headed by CAHP’s CEO Jon Hamm, negotiates with the state of California’s Department of Human Resources for wages, hours and other conditions of employment.

 The CAHP is divided into five districts and each district has one or more director.
 Retirees and CHP supervisors also have a director to represent each group.
 CAHP staff is available to help members with labor relations, CAHP health benefit trust questions, legal representation for job-related issues and other membership services.
 The CAHP president, who is an active CHP officer, also works full-time in the office in Sacramento.

 In addition to gaining access to the members-only portion of this website, each member receives a copy of the CAHP’s monthly publication, the APB.
 The APB includes information on current legislation that could affect law enforcement job safety and employee benefits.
 Click here for information on how to advertise in the APB.

 The CAHP maintains health, dental and long-term disability trusts that are managed by boards of trustees that include rank-and-file CHP officers.
 Because these are trusts run by boards of trustees, there are no profits built into the premiums.
 Members’ premium dollars, combined with investment returns, pay the benefits under the plans.